TheLakeMan/Hyperion/docs/index.md

-# TinyAI Documentation
+# Hyperion Documentation

-Welcome to the TinyAI documentation.
-This guide will help you understand and use the TinyAI framework effectively.
+Welcome to the Hyperion documentation.
+This guide will help you understand and use the Hyperion framework effectively.

 ## Getting Started
 - [Installation Guide](getting-started/installation.md)